lk153/lk153.github.io/_posts/2024-08-03-high-availability.md

 ---

+# High Availability

-# Real life related issue
+## Real life related issue

 Picture your city’s power grid.
 It supplies electricity to all of the homes and businesses in the area, making it essential for every single person.
 Now, imagine that a transformer in one neighborhood experiences a fault and temporarily goes offline.
 Ideally, the power grid can reroute electricity from other sources to compensate for the fault.
 This ensures that all homes and businesses continue to receive electricity without prolonged disruptions.

 This analogy helps us understand the concept of high availability (HA) and why it's so important in keeping a system or application running smoothly.

-# The definition of high availability
+## The definition of high availability

 What is high availability?
 High availability means that we eliminate single points of failure so that should one of those components go down, the application or system can continue running as intended.